-The Student Council decides the work of Cambridge SU.
-It passes motions mandating our team to undertake pieces of work, and appointments to union committees.
-It is a space where all students are welcome to come forward to propose and debate motions whilst holding their elected representatives to account.
+All students are welcome to come to Student Council to propose and debate motions whilst holding their elected representatives to account.
 Each college and school has voting members who represent their constituency.

 Please log in to access agendas, minutes, and papers for Council.

 If you are not a voting member of council you can sign up to receive papers below.
 Voting members should update by emailing firstname.lastname@example.org as the SU maintains records of voting members and their constituencies to verify votes cast.